sigasi/sigasi_insights/manual/keyshortcuts.md

 |                        | Quick Switch Editor | **Ctrl+E** |
 |                        | Toggle Full screen | **Alt+F11** |

+## Mac users
+If you are using Mac OS X, most of these keyboard shortcuts use Command instead of Ctrl.
+To inspect the exact list of keyboard shortcuts, go to **Preferences > General > Keys**.

 ## Customizing keyboard shortcuts

 Keyboard shortcuts can be easily customized via **Preferences > General > Keys**.

-This preferece page also enables you to select the **Emacs** scheme, for more Emacs-like keyboard shortcuts.
+This preferece page also enables you to select the **Emacs** scheme, for more Emacs-like keyboard shortcuts, or (if you have installed the [/tech/ultraedit-key-bindings-eclipse] plugin) the UltraEdit key bindings.